The Company is committed to complying with the provisions of the Privacy Act that relate to how entities handle Personal Information.

 3.1 Types of Personal Information Collected

-We only collect, use or disclose an individual’s Personal Information to the extent that this is reasonably necessary for one or more of our functions or activities.
+We collect different types of Personal Information depending on our interaction and relationship with you.
+We will only collect Personal Information to the extent that this is reasonably necessary for one or more of our functions or activities.

 3.2 Method of Collection

-Personal Information will generally be collected from you in person, over the phone, through written communications (either on paper or electronic) or by you completing forms or answering questions on our website.
+We generally collect Personal Information about you directly from you, for example when we interact with you in person, over the phone, through written communications (either on paper or electronic) or when you complete forms or answer questions on our website.
+We may also collect information about you:

 3.3 Provision of Third Party Information